Technical Information Sheets (TIS)

 A summary of the requirements for selecting and assembling oxy-fuel gas equipment which supports the requirements of BCGA Code of Practice 7.

-The BCGA is concerned about the use of controlled workplace atmospheres, for example, associated with 'Hypoxic air' fire suppression systems, where lower than normal oxygen levels are present.
-This Technical Information Sheet provides advice and guidance to installers and premises owners where these systems are, or are about to be, fitted, to ensure the safety of those who are required to access such spaces.
+There are safety issues where controlled workplace atmospheres are in use, for example, ‘Hypoxic air' fire suppression systems, where lower than normal oxygen levels are present.
+This Technical Information Sheet provides advice and guidance to installers and premise owners where these systems are, or are about to be, fitted, for the safety of those who are required to access such spaces

 Gas classification changes under ISO 10156.
 Revision 1: 2018